sido-immobilien/sid-token/README.md

 # SID Token

-This repository it the home of the smart contract source code of the SID Token.
-A crypto token is associated with a substance participation right for SIDO Immobilien GmbH.
+This repository is the home of the smart contract source code of the SIDToken.
+This crypto token is associated with a substance participation right for SIDO Immobilien GmbH.
 The token’s capital market prospectus has been approved by the Austrian Financial Market Authority (FMA).

 It uses the [@openzeppelin/contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) library for an ERC20 compliant token on the ethereum block chain.